kjacksonri/wplok/README.md

 To get the value for `MY_GID`, run the following in a terminal: `id -g`.

-You shoud probably change anything in `.env` that has the stringg `changeme` in it, although everything runs fine with those values.
+You shoud probably change anything in `.env` that has the string `changeme` in it, although everything runs fine with those values.

 ### CAVEAT